 - Turn the Lava Flow Hazard Zones and Terrain layers back on.

-- Press the device's back button twice to dismiss the Layers list and return to the map.
+- Use the device's back button to close the Layers list and return to the map.

 Use map tools